jbal/trendhunter/README.md

                                   be halted when the aspect ratio forces the larger dimension to hit the boundary
                                   specified here.  [default: 300, 300]
+  -y, --proxy TEXT                The HTTP url of a proxy server.
+The API
+                                  default is to not use a proxy server, but if the TrendHunter API bans your IP address, you can provide one here.
+Please try to use a VPN before resorting to using a proxy server.
+If you do need to use a proxy, please be aware of the considerable risk if the provider is not secure.
   --help                          Show this message and exit.
 ```
+**Note** `-b, --best` is only recognized when using the
+`assortment`, `categories`, or `search` subcommand.

+**Note** `-i, --item` is only recognized when using the
+`assortment` subcommand.

 At any point, if you get stuck and would like to reference the
 required and optional arguments, you can view the Click help page